adusachev/scanplot/docs/user_manual.md

 ### ROI selection

-In `<REPO>/examples/main.ipynb` you can select region of interest – the area of the image where detections are allowed.
+For each choosen marker you can select its own region of interest – the area of the image where detections are allowed.

 ![](./images/roi_selection_merged.gif)